suhasmaddali/suhasmaddali/README.md

 ## My Portfolio Overview:

 I had an amazing experience doing machine learning and deep learning projects.
-Below are the links to the projects.
-Feel free to scroll down if you are interested in the project description.
+Below are the links to my projects.
+If you want more information about the projects, feel free to scroll to the end of the portfolio where I describe about the projects.

 ### General Machine Learning Projects